 After many years as a member of the Conservatoire for Dance and Drama (CDD) we have recently been granted independent registration as a Higher Education Provider (HEP).
-Students currently enrolled in the 2nd year of the foundation degree and students on the BA Top-up course will complete their studies under registration with CDD.
 Students enrolling from 2022/23 will complete their studies registered with National Centre for Circus Arts.
-Students enrolling in 2022/23 should be aware that their course will be registered independently with the National Centre.
+Students enrolling in 2023/24 should be aware that their course will be registered independently with the National Centre.
 The courses will continue to be validated by the University of Kent.